 - In July 2017, the Commonwealth of Virginia Governor Terry McAuliffe presented the inaugural Outstanding State Stewardship Award to VSU for the preservation of Summerseat, an historic house built around 1860 near VSU.

 - Established the University’s Advisory Board for Lesbian Gay Bisexual Transgender Queer/Questioning Intersex Ally+ (LGBTQIA+) Inclusion to investigate ways for the institution to be a more affirming learning environment for all students, faculty and staff within the LGBTQIA+ community.

 - In June of 2018, the University was named the HBCU of the Year and awarded Best Board of Trustees of the Year and Female Student of the Year by HBCU Digest, an online blog.
 Additionally, in 2017, President Abdullah was named the HBCU Male President of the Year.

 - Ranked as the No. 19 historically black college or university (HBCUs) on the 2019 U.S. News & World Report’s Best Colleges rankings.
 This is up 12 spots from the 2018 rankings where the University was ranked No. 31.
 Also, the University was ranked as the No. 8 public HBCU.

-He is an advocate of historically black colleges and universities, and land-grant institutions.
-Prior to his appointment as president, he served as provost and senior vice president of Bethune-Cookman University in Daytona Beach, Fla.
+President Abdullah is an academic administrator committed to excellence.
+He is also an internationally-renowned educator recognized for outstanding research.
+Prior to his appointment as president of Virginia State University, Dr. Abdullah served as provost and senior vice president at Bethune-Cookman University in Daytona Beach, Fla.
 (2013-2016), provost and vice president for academic affairs at Florida Memorial University in Miami Gardens, Fla.
 (2011-2013), and dean and director of 1890 land grant programs at Florida Agricultural and Mechanical University in Tallahassee, Fla (2008-2011).